 Biscotti spends a lot of time in the oven.
 It has to or else it will taste like semi-softish very crumbly cake.
 The oven time is what makes biscotti perfectly crunchy.
 And all this oven time is why we’re using 3 eggs, butter, AND a touch of oil.
 Prevents the biscotti from completely drying out!

-To really give my latest biscotti creation some flavor and jazz, I channeled one of my favorite cookie recipes.
+To really give my latest biscotti creation some flavor and jazz, I channeled my favorite white chocolate cranberry pistachio cookies.
 (Hey.
 I need to make those again soon.)
 Pistachios and dried cranberries are mixed into the biscotti dough.
 And I use pleeeeeenty because I prefer cookies with a lot of “stuff.”
 Texture freak right here.
 Once the biscotti is finished in the oven, it gets a very generous dunk into melted white chocolate.
-You can dunk the biscotti any which way– or even drizzle the white chocolate on top.
+You can dunk the biscotti any which way—or even drizzle the white chocolate on top.
 But I opted for a way to get white chocolate in every single bite.
 And I

 think know you should do the same.

 Home is where the deliciously dunk-able white chocolate cranberry pistachio biscotti is.

 Deliciously crunchy and crumbly, my white chocolate cranberry pistachio biscotti is perfect for dipping!

 - 2 and 1/4 cups (281g) all-purpose flour (spooned & leveled), plus more for work surface + hands

 - 1 cup (200g) packed light or dark brown sugar (I prefer light here)

 - 1/4 cup (4 Tbsp; 56g) unsalted butter, cold and cubed